 - Apply warm or cool packs.
 Use of heat or cold, or alternating use of the two, may lessen your limb sensations.

 - Establish good sleep hygiene.
 Fatigue tends to worsen symptoms of RLS/WED, so it's important that you practice good sleep hygiene.
 Ideally, have a cool, quiet, comfortable sleeping environment; go to bed and rise at the same time daily; and get adequate sleep.
-Some people with RLS/WED find that going to bed later and rising later in the day helps in getting enough sleep.

 - Exercise.
 Getting moderate, regular exercise may relieve symptoms of RLS/WED, but overdoing it or working out too late in the day may intensify symptoms.